Skip to content ↓

 Judgements will be formed as to whether pupils are emerging, expected or exceeding at Working Scientifically and whether pupils are emerging or at expected for their conceptual understanding and knowledge.

-At random intervals the Science leader will use pupil interview to moderate teacher based assessments.
-The Science Leader also carries out book scrutinise of pupils’ individual books, Class Science Big Books and Group books to ensure the correct delivery of the curriculum and address any areas for improvement.
+At random intervals the Science leader will use pupil interview to moderate teacher-based assessments.
+The Science Leader also carries out planning reviews, book scrutinise of pupils’ individual books to ensure the correct delivery of the curriculum and address any areas for improvement.